An Interactive 5-Day Online Training Course

-This online training seminar on Financial Analysis, Planning & Control is aimed to provide a clear insight of decision-making process, various valuations methods, planning and interpreting financial information.
+This Oxford Management Centre online training course is aimed to provide a clear insight of decision-making process, various valuations methods, planning and interpreting financial information.

-This OXFORD Management online training course will highlight:
+This Financial Analysis, Planning & Control online training course will highlight:

-The conceptual backdrop for both the financial and economic dimensions of analysis and decision-making
+- The conceptual backdrop for both the financial and economic dimensions of analysis and decision-making

-The nature of financial statements and the key financial tools and techniques in the broader context of how and where they are applied in the assessment of business performance
+- The nature of financial statements and the key financial tools and techniques in the broader context of how and where they are applied in the assessment of business performance

-The projection of financial requirements and analysis of financial information for planning and control
+- The projection of financial requirements and analysis of financial information for planning and control

-The analysis of investment decisions using time-adjusted measures, taking strategic perspective and dealing with risk and uncertainty
+- The analysis of investment decisions using time-adjusted measures, taking strategic perspective and dealing with risk and uncertainty

-The valuation of businesses and how value may be enhanced through mergers and acquisitions, and restructuring and reorganisations
+- The valuation of businesses and how value may be enhanced through mergers and acquisitions, and restructuring and reorganisations

-Develop and monitor specific performance indicators, reporting on trends and identifying causes on unexpected variance
+- Develop and monitor specific performance indicators, reporting on trends and identifying causes on unexpected variance

-What is the exact nature and scope of the problems to be analysed, and which specific variables, relationships, and trends are likely to be helpful in analysing specific problems?
+- What is the exact nature and scope of the problems to be analysed, and which specific variables, relationships, and trends are likely to be helpful in analysing specific problems?

 - How precise an answer is necessary in relation to the importance of the problem itself?

-How reliable are the available data, and how is this uncertainty likely to affect the range of results?
+- How reliable are the available data, and how is this uncertainty likely to affect the range of results?

-Should the outputs of decisions be expressed in cash flow terms, or in terms of accounting profit, to evaluate the financial implications of a decision?
+- Should the outputs of decisions be expressed in cash flow terms, or in terms of accounting profit, to evaluate the financial implications of a decision?

-What limitations are inherent in the tools to be applied, and how will these affect the range of results obtained?
+- What limitations are inherent in the tools to be applied, and how will these affect the range of results obtained?

 - How important are qualitative judgments in the context of decision-making, and what is the ranking of their significance?

 This online training course will utilize a variety of proven online learning techniques to ensure maximum understanding, comprehension, retention of the information presented.
 The training course is conducted Online via an Advanced Virtual Learning Platform in the comfort of any location of your choice.

-An understanding of the use of financial statements and tools and techniques of financial analysis that assist managers in support of more informed and therefore better decision-making
+- An understanding of the use of financial statements and tools and techniques of financial analysis that assist managers in support of more informed and therefore better decision-making

-An understanding of the links between long and short-term planning, and being able to develop and prepare financial models and operating budgets and the use of Excel models to build financial growth planning models and prepare traditional and activity based budget models
+- An understanding of the links between long and short-term planning, and being able to develop and prepare financial models and operating budgets and the use of Excel models to build financial growth planning models and prepare traditional and activity based budget models

-The use of the techniques of budgetary control: development of product standards, flexed budgets, variance analysis and use of the results of variance analysis to improve operational performance
+- The use of the techniques of budgetary control: development of product standards, flexed budgets, variance analysis and use of the results of variance analysis to improve operational performance

 - The use of Discounted Cash Flow (DCF) and other appropriate techniques that will support the company in its more effective analysis of capital investment projects

-An understanding how corporate value and shareholder value may be increased through the use of appropriate financial strategies, including mergers and acquisitions, and restructuring and reorganisations
+- An understanding how corporate value and shareholder value may be increased through the use of appropriate financial strategies, including mergers and acquisitions, and restructuring and reorganisations

-The sharing of knowledge gained throughout other divisions and departments of the company
+- The sharing of knowledge gained throughout other divisions and departments of the company

 Delegates will develop an understanding of: